 Even if they are constructed from a higher-quality material than the usual pair, disposable gloves are typically quite thin.
 Consequently, they are more prone to damage and deterioration.
 On the other hand, replacing a pair of pricey protective gloves is far more expensive than changing a pair of disposable gloves, and there is typically a ready supply of clean ones.

 For all of these reasons, disposable gloves are vital in healthcare settings, food processing, laboratories, certain outdoor locations, and a variety of other contexts.
 Additionally, they are affordably priced and never require cleaning because a fresh pair is constantly available.
-Due to the absence of latex, nitrile and vinyl gloves are appropriate for allergy patients.
+Due to the absence of latex, nitrile and vinyl gloves (See Their Differences) are appropriate for allergy patients.